OptimusT7/Quiz/README.md

 Enjoy! :)

+> [!NOTE]
-Note: Running questions.py or calc.py will not work, you must run quiz.py, and all 3 files must be placed in the same location (or imports adjusted accordingly).
+> Running questions.py or calc.py will not work, you must run quiz.py, and all 3 files must be placed in the same location (or imports adjusted accordingly).

 ## Questions.py Versions
 ### Template Version